Proven Ways to Make your Content More Viral

 Content Structure (skimming)

-Make use of headings, subheadings, bold titles, bullet points, and numbered lists to make your content more readable and to improve the readability of your page by up to 47%.
+Make use of headings, subheadings, bold titles, bullet points, and numbered lists to make your content more readable and improve your page’s readability by up to 47%.

 A recent study revealed that highly practical articles/posts were 34% more likely to go viral.
 For example, articles that addressed a specific concern, issue, or problem and how to resolve them, or “how-to” articles and posts.